 1. To develop the child’s functional developmental capacities to relate to others, communicate effectively whether happy or angry, interact with peers and adults, and to think.

-- To strengthen underlying processing abilities.
+2. To strengthen underlying processing abilities.
 These include the ability to listen, look, feel, move, think and talk.
-In class the child is expected to be able to do all this at the same time.
+In the classroom the child is expected to be able to do all this at the same time.

-- To expand emotional range of experience to support initiative, intentionality, reciprocity, flexibility, curiosity, organization & collaboration.
+4. To expand the emotional range of experiences to support initiative, intentionality, reciprocity, flexibility, curiosity, organization, and collaboration.

-- To acquire the specific knowledge and tools necessary for learning academic content.
+5. To acquire the specific knowledge and tools necessary for learning academic content.
 We follow the MOE academic curriculum and integrate academics to hands-on activities too.
-This way children learn the foundation for reading, writing and maths not just during work time but also during play, cooking, art.
+This way children learn the foundation for reading, writing and mathematics during "work time" but also during play, cooking, science, and art.

 (Modified from: Interdisciplinary Council on Developmental and Learning Disorders (USA, 2000)